mehm3tali/To-DoList/README.md

-You can add what you need to do during the day with the to do list written in this project.
+You can add what you need to do during the day.